vitabaks/autobase/README.md

 When deploying to cloud providers such as AWS, GCP, Azure, DigitalOcean, and Hetzner Cloud, a cloud load balancer is automatically created by default to provide a single entry point to the database (controlled by the `cloud_load_balancer` variable).

 For non-cloud environments, such as when deploying on Your Own Machines, the HAProxy load balancer is available for use.
-To enable it, set `with_haproxy_load_balancing: true` in the vars/main.yml file.
+To enable it, set `with_haproxy_load_balancing: true` variable.

 > [!NOTE]
 > Your application must have support sending read requests to a custom port 5001, and write requests to port 5000.